 What are the Ways of Switching to a Sustainable Lifestyle?

-Living a sustainable lifestyle requires you to reduce the use of natural resources through conservation
+Living a sustainable lifestyle requires reducing the use of natural resources through conservation

 and reusability.
 Sustainability is not only limited to less usage of natural resources.
 It also involves the